ubuntu-flutter-community/musicpod/.github/ISSUE_TEMPLATE/fix--bug-report.md

 ---
-name: 'fix: bug report'
+name: 'fix: REPLACE_THIS_TEXT'
 about: Create a report to help us improve
-title: ''
+title: 'fix: REPLACE_THIS_TEXT'
 labels: ''
+type: 'Bug'
 assignees: ''

 ---